Do dark colored foods really have more nutrients?

 It is important to eat a variety of colors to ensure that you're consuming adequate nutrition, so try to incorporate different colors into your meals each day.

 Are bananas more nutritious as they ripen?
 Why?

-This is not true, however, ripe bananas can be easier to digest.
-Some studies show that there are nutrient losses that occur when they ripen, however, there are higher levels of antioxidants.
+This is not true.
+However, ripe bananas can be easier to digest.
+Some studies show that there are nutrient losses that occur when bananas ripen, but there are higher levels of antioxidants.
 They also have higher sugar content when they ripen.

 How much vitamin content is destroyed as vegetables are steamed?

 There are some vitamins that are lost through the steaming process, however, this method of cooking results in the lowest amount of vitamin loss when compared to microwaving, boiling or stir-frying.

 Vitamin C and Vitamin B compounds are the vitamins that are most commonly lost throughout the cooking process because they are easily broken down by heat.
 Try to keep the cooking time to a minimum to help preserve the nutrients, steaming the vegetables just until they're tender.

 Dawn Earnesty is a health and nutrition educator with MSU Extension.
 She is also a Ph.D. student in MSU's Department of Food Science and Human Nutrition.